porres/pd-cyclone/README.md

 Outdated versions of cyclone (0.1) are available in the long abandoned Pd-extended distribution (which no one should be using now in the 2020's) as well as in Pd-l2ork and Purr Data - both originally based on Pd-Extended but ported to nw.js (0.1 versions of cyclone here were not fully ported to nw.js at the time of this writing).
 If you want an up to date version of Cyclone, use Pd Vanilla or PlugData.

-Do you know about PlugData, Cyclone is also part of PlugData by Timothy Schoen, which is a fork of Pd that loads as a standalone or VST with a revamped GUI. ​See: <https://github.com/timothyschoen/PlugData>
+Cyclone is also part of PlugData by Timothy Schoen, which is a fork of Pd that loads as a standalone or VST with a revamped GUI. ​See: <https://github.com/timothyschoen/PlugData>

 The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1-alpha55, when Cyclone was compatible to MAX 4.0.
 Cyclone was then incorporated and available in Pd-extended, where it only a had a minor update under the maintenance of Hans-Christoph Steiner in 2013 (0.1-alpha56), right before Pd-extended and Cyclone (by consequence) were abandoned altogether (this 0.1-alpha56 version was also inherited by Pd-l2ork/Purr Data).
 Under a new maintenance phase by Fred Jan Kraan, 0.1-alpha57 and Cyclone 0.2 beta versions were released, still closely related to the previous '0.1-alpha' releases and mostly compliant to Max 4.0!